-In this section we propose a case study on the Thameslink rail network morning peak hours.
-Aim of this study is to show how a single modification in the network structure could improve the performance of the network.
-Given the correlation between the the trophic incoherence and the rail performance measures (oPPM and CaSL) evidenced in this paper, we propose possible network modifications that reduce the first in order to improve the seconds.
+We here propose a case study on the Thameslink rail network morning peak hours.
+Aim of this work is to show how a single modification in the rail network structure could improve the morning peak hours commuting performance.
+Given the correlation between the trophic incoherence and the rail performance measures (oPPM and CaSL) demonstrated in the main paper (Resilience or Robustness: Identifying Topological Vulnerabilities in Rail Networks), we propose possible network modifications that reduce the first in order to improve the seconds.